DataWookie/exegetic-new-site/content/internal/policy-leave.md

 ### General

-1. Exegetic is closed on public holidays and no staff are required to report for duty.
+1. All employees are expected to take leave during Exegetic's annual shutdown period from COB 24 December until 2 January.
-2. Exegetic will have an annual shutdown period from COB 24 December until 2 January during which time all employees are expected to take annual leave.
+2. Exegetic is closed on public holidays and no staff are required to report for duty.
 3. For procedural information please refer to the <a href="https://www.exegetic.biz/internal/procedure-leave/">Leave Procedure</a> document.
 4. To check your leave balance please refer to your last payslip.
 5. Employees may not take leave before it has accrued.